dotnet/AspNetCore.Docs/aspnetcore/client-side/spa/intro.md

 ## Architecture of Single Page Application templates

-The Single Page Application (SPA] templates for [Angular](https://angular.io/) and [React](https://reactjs.org/) offer the ability to develop Angular and React applications that are hosted inside a .NET backend server.
+The Single Page Application (SPA) templates for [Angular](https://angular.io/) and [React](https://reactjs.org/) offer the ability to develop Angular and React apps that are hosted inside a .NET backend server.

 At publish time, the files of the Angular and React app are copied to the `wwwroot` folder and are served via the [static files middleware](xref:fundamentals/static-files).

-A fallback route handles unknown requests to the backend and serves the `index.html` for the SPA.
+Rather than returning HTTP 404 (Not Found), a fallback route handles unknown requests to the backend and serves the `index.html` for the SPA.

-During development, the app is configured to use the frontend proxy provided by [React](https://reactjs.org/) and [Angular](https://angular.io/).
+During development, the app is configured to use the frontend proxy.
 React and Angular use the same frontend proxy.

-When the app launches, the `index.html`page is opened in the browser.
+When the app launches, the `index.html` page is opened in the browser.
 A special middleware that is only enabled in development:

 * Intercepts the incoming requests.
 * Checks whether the proxy is running.